hchung30/cap-team-bell-geekfest/README.md

-# CAP TEAM - BELL GEEKFEST
+# CAP TEAM - Who Wants To Be a Green-aire

 Green-aire is an application to bring the awareness of natural environment to people and encourage them to take actions and make changes to improve environment on daily basis